Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

 Denote the extremal heights from this filtration by

-We use the subscript notation to denote the simplicial complex representation $K$ of a shape $M$ in the direction $\nu$ as $K_\nu$ for $d = \{2,3 \}$.
-Similarly, we use the superscript notation to denote the simplicial complex of $K_\nu$ generated by sublevel set filtration in Equation \eq{eq:filtration} defined by Equation \eq{eqn:height}, $K_\nu^x$.
+We use the subscript notation to denote the simplicial complex representation $K$ of a shape $M$, in the direction $\nu$, as $K_\nu$ for $d = \{2,3 \}$.
+Similarly, we use the superscript notation $K_\nu^x$ to denote the varying simplicial complex of $K_\nu$, generated by a sublevel set filtration with respect to Equation \eq{eqn:height} and defined by varying $x \in K_\nu$.

 \begin{definition} The {\em EC curve} of $K$ (which discretizes $M$) in the direction $\nu$ is defined by

 \end{definition}